aMarCruz/react-native-text-size/README.md

 Wrapper for the `UIFont.fontNamesForFamilyName` method of UIKit, returns an array of font names available in a particular font family.

-You can use the `fontFamilyNames` function to get an array of the available font family names on the system.
+You can use the rnTextSize's `fontFamilyNames` function to get an array of the available font family names on the system.

 **iOS only**, on Android this function always resolves to `null`.

-## Custom Fonts
+### Custom Fonts on Android

 If you ask yourself why Android provides so few fonts in relation to iOS, ...me too.